webix-hub/docs/data/datatable/frozen_columns.md

 The functionality is a feature of **Webix Pro** edition.
 }}

-In the split mode with "frozen" rows there are several rows fixed at the top part of datatable.
+You can also "freeze" several rows at the top part of datatable.
-All other rows that follow the fixed ones can be scrolled vertically.
+All other rows that follow the fixed ones will be scrolled vertically.

 <img src='datatable/frozen_rows1.png'/>